Bartonella, a Stealth Infection

 “When you master the basics you rarely need to look elsewhere.”

-- Nutrition is first and foremost.
+- Nutrition is first.
 You need to have the right building blocks for your body to battle this infection.
 There are a number of protocols can be of benefit but avoiding refined sugars as well as fruit sugars while increasing your protein (organic meats, wild salmon, whey protein) and healthy fats (organic coconut oil, avocados, olives, nuts and nut butters) are a good start.
 Sugars not only feed cancer cells but they also feed pathogenic bacteria such as Bart.
 Having a solid nutrition foundation is the first step to getting better.

 - Adrenal gland function may need to be checked as well.
 Saliva test done 4X throughout the day is the best option here.
 This test can determine if the stealth pathogen is taxing your reserve function which can sometimes lead to exhaustion if not handled correctly.
 You’ll need a natural medicine doc to help you with this as well.